Web Scraping VBA: Extract Data from Websites into Excel

 • parse DOM with MSHTML.HTMLDocument

-• extract tables into a worksheet
+• extract tables or repeated cards into a worksheet

 • paginate safely